 The Society has continued to grow both in artifacts and attendance.
 Added to the MCHS museum was Mooresburg’s One Room Schoolhouse which was purchased from the Danville School District in 1964 and opened as a museum in 1966.
 The schoolhouse museum houses artifacts which include many pertaining to early education of Christopher Sholes, inventor of the typewriter.

-In 2010 the Society purchased the building adjacent to the Montgomery House which was built by Daniel Montgomery Boyd, grandson of Daniel Montgomery.
+In 2010 the Society purchased the building adjacent to the Montgomery House, which was built by Daniel Montgomery Boyd, grandson of Daniel Montgomery, to enlarge their collection space.
 The Danville Elks purchased the Boyd Home in 1923 which housed their organization until 1999 when they built a new building outside of Danville.
-The MCHS is renovating the Boyd House and a portion of the building will be the home of our Mining and Manufacturing collections, the Military Room and a Victorian Parlor.
+The MCHS is renovating the Boyd House and recently opened the Military Room and a Victorian Parlor.
+Still under renovation on the first floor is what will be the Mining and Manufacturing area of the museum.